-People have noticed reduced liver function as well as worsening inflammation and a loss in moderation of diabetic conditions.
-So basically, if you take too much it can cause the problems that you are trying to solve by taking it.
+There are side effects, but you need quite a lot of CLA over an extended period of time to see them.
+Some have noticed reduced liver function, as well as worsening inflammation.
+Others have noticed a loss in moderation of diabetic conditions.
+So if you take too much, it can cause the problems that you are trying to solve by taking it.
 Funny, huh?

 How Much CLA Should You Take a Day?

 This is one of those products that people who maintain a normal, healthy diet aren’t likely to need.
 You get CLA naturally in beef and dairy products when eaten in moderation.
-It’s when you’re cutting drastically, as is seen with people struggling with obesity or trying to fit a specific body fat percentage, like is seen in bodybuilding.
+It’s when you’re cutting drastically (e.g. bodybuilding, weight loss), that you might not have enough.

-When you’re taking a CLA supplement your best bet is to follow the advice of a dietician, or the bottle.
+When taking a CLA supplement, your best bet is to follow the advice of a dietician or the bottle.
 But always start off taking smaller doses than recommended by any bottle.
-This gives you a chance to make sure you won’t react badly to it, and to be able to see the changes clearer.
+This gives you a chance to make sure you won’t react badly to it.
+It will also help you see the changes clearer.

 There is another thing to keep in mind that you will see with our top 10 products.
 You want to make sure the product you buy contains better than 80% CLA in every capsule or serving.
 This is the best percentage that people have noticed for optimal fat loss.
 Jump to our list of amazing CLA Supplements